-The Moscow Mule was in born the 1950s during the heydey of vodka.
-And this organic version brings the legendary drink up to date while remaining true to its refreshing roots.
-Combining ginger beer, lime juice and vodka, the Moscow Mule is deceptively simple and incredibly easy to mix, making it perfect for any season.
+This recipe brings the legendary drink up to date while remaining true to its refreshing roots.
+At its core, the Moscow Mule is deceptively simple and incredibly easy to mix, perfect for any season.

 - 2 ounces vodka